rstropek/Samples/KI/Prompting/flowershop.md

 Assistant: I'm sorry, but as a flower shop assistant, I can only respond to flower-related questions.
 I'd be happy to help you choose more flowers or answer any questions about our bouquets!
 ```

+## Bonus Exercise

+Use an image generation AI to generate beautiful sample images of bouquets with the flowers available in the shop.
+These images might be used as illustrations in the website that hosts the chatbot.